SystemsApproach/private5g/ran.rst

 Of course, it is the RAN element, through its published Service Model, that defines the relevant set of functions that can be activated, the variables that can be reported, and policies that can be set.
-The O-RAN community is working on a few vendor-agnostic Service Models.
+The O-RAN community is working on three vendor-agnostic Service Models.
 The first, called *Key Performance Measurement* (abbreviated *E2SM-KPM*), specifies the metrics that can be retrieved from RAN elements.
 The second, called *RAN Control* (abbreviated *E2SM-RC*), specifies parameters that can be set to control RAN elements.
-And the third, called *Cell Configuration and Control* (abbreviated *E2SM-CCC*), used to expose and initiate control and/or configuration of node level and cell level configuration and/or parameters.
+The third, called *Cell Configuration and Control* (abbreviated *E2SM-CCC*), exposes configuration parameters at the cell level.

 In simple terms, E2SM-KPM defines what values can be *read* and E2SM-RC and E2SM-CCC defines what values can be *written*.
 Because